csula/cs203-fall-2014/README.md

 Programming with Data Structure Fall 2014

+# Lab 5

+We will now redo homework 1 using the generic data structure.

 # Lab 4

 `SampleHash.java` shows how to use the Java HashMap generic class.
 You should be familiar with how to use a hash map as this is probably the single most important data structure in your computer science career.